 Jake talks Letterman on the DCI podcast!
-Late Night, HBO, Comedy Central, NetflixMay 21-24
+Late Night, HBO, Comedy Central, NetflixJune 2-5

-Jake has a style unlike anyone else working today: His show is a non-stop stream of jokes and observations on almost any imaginable topic, all held together by goofy, warped and hilarious logic.
-And he’s always got something new.
-Jake has been on David Letterman’s show almost 50 times, a testament to his amazing writing ability and staying power.
+Jake has a style unlike anyone else working today – his show is a non-stop stream of jokes and observations on almost any imaginable topic, all held together by goofy, warped and hilarious logic.
+He set the record for stand-up sets on David Letterman’s show, with almost 50 appearances -- a testament to his amazing writing ability and staying power.
 If you love the art of stand-up, you gotta see Jake live.